 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.
 On the night of the original air date, Barbara tweeted:

 Since airing, the couple had another child.
 As of he first re-run of this episode in June, 2022, the deal with Barbara has not closed.
 As of March, 2023, the deal with Barbara did not close.
 At this time the company has its honey in over 100 retail locations including one in Glasgow, Scotland.
-They’re also making beeswax candles.
-As of November, 2023, the company is bringing in around $1.5 million in annual revenue.
+They’re also making beeswax candles and wholesaling to New York City restaurants.
+For a time, they were selling their candles at Anthropologie, but that ended.
+As of July, 2024, the company is bringing in around $1 million in annual revenue.

 This page will be updated as new information on Zach, Zoe, Kam and Summer Johnson & Zach and Zoe Sweet Bee Farm becomes available.